FelitaD/job-market-batch/README.md

 # Data Engineering Job Market

 After finishing a bootcamp in 2022, I was feeling restricted by a conception of data engineering that was technology-centered.
-Months later, thanks to O'Reilly's book _Fundamentals of Data Engineering_, I had more clarity with the role.
+Months later, thanks to O'Reilly's _Fundamentals of Data Engineering_, I had more clarity with the role.
 But the variety of technical skills is still a major consideration when applying to jobs.

 This project is trying to achieve 2 things.
 First it's a tool to look up jobs gathered from various sources.
-The secondary goal is gain insights about technologies present on the data engineering job market using Matt Turck's Data Landscape which I break down on my [website](https://publish.obsidian.md/felita-d/Matt+Turck+Data+Landscape).
+The secondary goal is to gain insight into technologies present on the data engineering job market using Matt Turck's Data Landscape which I break down on my [website](https://publish.obsidian.md/felita-d/Matt+Turck+Data+Landscape).